Nureckiy/FoodShop/README.md

 To work with server it"s nessesary to install .Net Core SDK and mssql localdb.

 On the first run execute "dotnet restore" command.
+For initialize database, run "dotnet ef database update".
+To set initnial data, execute "inserts.sql" script.

 ## Build application
 Navigate to /Api/Hohotel repository and run "dotnet build -c release" command.
 Compiled files will creates on the /bin/Release folder.